📋 How we test

 High-PPI displays deliver crisp text rendering and sharp image outlines, reducing eye strain during long hours of reading or programming.

-Effective Workspaces
+Effective workspaces

 Here is a reference guide mapping standard resolutions, aspect ratios, and physical sizes to their exact PPI values: